NxPKG/khulnasoft-docs/content/support/Account Management & Billing/Common account questions/Login and account issues.md

 ## Secure a compromised account

-If you observe suspicious activity within your Cloudflare account, secure your account via [these steps](/fundamentals/account-and-billing/account-security/securing-a-compromised-account/).
+If you observe suspicious activity within your Khulnasoft account, secure your account via [these steps](/fundamentals/account-and-billing/account-security/securing-a-compromised-account/).

 ___

 ## Sign-in options

-You have several sign-in options for the [Cloudflare dashboard](https://dash.cloudflare.com/login):
+You have several sign-in options for the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login):

 -   **Email and password**: Enter your email address and password to log in.
 -   **Single sign on (SSO)**: Enter your email address (so long as your admin has [configured SSO](/cloudflare-one/applications/configure-apps/dash-sso-apps/) as a sign in option).
 -   **Sign in with Apple**:
-    -   _Same Cloudflare account email as Apple ID_: You can either sign in with your email and password or sign in with Apple.
+    -   _Same Khulnasoft account email as Apple ID_: You can either sign in with your email and password or sign in with Apple.
-    -   _Different Cloudflare account email as Apple ID_: Will create a new Cloudflare account if you sign in with Apple.
-If you want to log into an existing account, [change your email address](https://support.cloudflare.com/hc/en-us/articles/203471284-Login-and-account-issues#12345679) to match the one used for your Apple ID.
+    -   _Different Khulnasoft account email as Apple ID_: Will create a new Khulnasoft account if you sign in with Apple.
+If you want to log into an existing account, [change your email address](https://support.Khulnasoft.com/hc/en-us/articles/203471284-Login-and-account-issues#12345679) to match the one used for your Apple ID.

 {{<Aside type="note">}}
-If you login to your Cloudflare user account with Single Sign-On (SSO), you will not be able to sign in with Apple.
+If you login to your Khulnasoft user account with Single Sign-On (SSO), you will not be able to sign in with Apple.
 {{</Aside>}}